inspr/core-legacy/doc/client_controller.md

 ```go
 func (ac *AppClient) Delete(ctx context.Context, context string, dryRun bool) (diff.Changelog, error)
 ```
-`Delete` deletes an dApp inside the Insprd.
+`Delete` deletes a dApp inside the Insprd.
 The `context string` refers to the dApp itself, represented with a dot separated query, such as **app1.app2**.
 So to delete a dApp inside `app1` with the name `app2` you would call `ac.Delete(context.Background(), "app1.app2")`.

 ## Channels